Sporky023/CTracker/README.md

 7:06 pm: Use id instead of nonstandard primary keys on Country and Currency Because having to use special commands for every association is just one more thing to remember And I can't think of a reson to use a nonstandard primary_key

+7:58 pm:
+  Countries are now tracking users separately.
+Along the way I got FactoryGirl installed.
+  Next up is to do a quick check to make sure controllers always redirect to home unless we're authenticated.